 For virtually all scenarios assessed by the IPCC, CDR is necessary to reach both global net zero CO2 and net zero GHG emissions, to compensate for residual anthropogenic emissions.
 This is in part because for some sources of CO2 and non-CO2 emissions, abatement options to eliminate them have not yet been identified.
-For a given scenario, the choice of GHG metric determines how much net CDR is necessary to compensate for residual non-CO2 emissions, in order to reach net zero GHG emissions (Chapter 7, Section 7.6.2).
+For a given scenario, the choice of GHG metric determines how much net CDR is necessary to compensate for residual non-CO2 emissions, in order to reach net zero GHG emissions (Section 7.6.2).